Electric Vehicle Charging 101 in Pennsylvania & New Jersey

 State & Utility Level: New Jersey Savings

 New Jersey remains the gold standard for EV support in 2026.
-Residents can "stack" incentives to cover nearly the entire cost of installation: Utility "Make-Ready" Credits: PSE&G and JCP&L provide up to $1,500 in on-bill credits to cover the electrical work (wiring and panel upgrades) required for a Level 2 charger.
+Residents can "stack" incentives to cover nearly the entire cost of installation: Utility "Make-Ready" Credits: PSE&G can provide up to $1,500 in on-bill credits to cover the electrical work (wiring and panel upgrades) required for a Level 2 charger.
 Hardware Rebate: You can still claim a $250 rebate for the purchase of an ENERGY STAR® certified smart charger through the Charge Up New Jersey program.
 Off-Peak Credits: While some legacy off-peak programs are transitioning, JCP&L continues to offer a $0.02/kWh credit for charging during off-peak hours (9 PM – 7 AM).

 State & Utility Level: Pennsylvania Savings